Optimizing Your WordPress Database – A Complete Guide

 If you check your database, you will see two columns at the end: size and overhead.
 The size of a table depends on the amount of data that is stored in it.
 If more rows are stored in a table, the size of the table increases.

-Overhead is temporary disk space that is used by your database to store queries.
+Overhead is a temporary disk space that is used by your database to store queries.
 Over time, a table’s overhead will increase.

 It is perfectly normal to have overhead in your WordPress database and it should not affect performance unless overhead gets high (though the actual amount of overhead that should be considered too high is a grey area).